25 best Command Prompt (CMD) commands you should know

 System commands

 Some of the best commands in Command Prompt are those that let you gather information, and control and manage your computer.
-These are commands that we call system commands, and the next ones are the best, in our opinion:
+These are commands that you may call system commands, and the next ones are the best, in my opinion:

 1. Logoff